 - Roy Tennant (USA)

 Library 2.014 Conference Subject Strands

 - STRAND 1: Digital Services, Preservation, and Access

 - STRAND 2: Emerging Technologies and Trends

-- STRAND 3: Learning Commons (for school libraries and/or academic libraries)
+- STRAND 3: Learning Commons and Infinite Learning

 - STRAND 4: Management of Libraries and Information Centers in the 21st Century

 - STRAND 5: User Centered Services and Models

 - STRAND 6: Library and Information Professionals – Evolving Roles and Opportunities